Top Trump Nominee Blasted By Congress

 The hearing also delved into allegations regarding Hegseth’s stewardship of two veterans’ nonprofit organizations.
 According to The New Yorker, he was ousted from leadership roles due to worries about his handling of donor funds and his conduct in the workplace.
 Hegseth defended his record, asserting he was “proud of every dollar spent” at the organizations.

-Sen. Markwayne Mullin, R-Oklahoma, leapt to Hegseth’s defense, accusing his fellow senators of hypocrisy: “How many senators have shown up drunk to vote at night?
+Sen. Markwayne Mullin, R-Oklahoma, leaped to Hegseth’s defense, accusing his fellow senators of hypocrisy: “How many senators have shown up drunk to vote at night?
 Don’t tell me you haven’t seen it, because you have,” he remarked.
 “And how many senators do you know have gotten divorced for cheating on their wives? … It is ridiculous you guys hold yourselves to higher standards.”

 Sen. Tammy Duckworth, D-Illinois, a former Army helicopter pilot who lost both her legs when her helicopter was hit in Iraq, raised her voice to press Hegseth to respond to questions he was trying to dodge, retorting, “Let’s not lower our standards for you,” echoing Hegseth’s remarks about women in the military.